- What's in the name TrainMon5?

 TrainMon5 is the next evolution of rail monitoring software for railfans.
 It provides access to semi real-time data about the locations of nearby trains to help give you the edge in your sport of train watching by allowing you to determine where the best spot to view or record your next train.

 Development for TrainMon5 began in 2016 and went live in 2017.
 It was introduced as a cross platform web-based solution to allow train hobbyist to be able to track nearby trains for railroads that utilized the ATCS (Advanced Train Control System) technology over radio antenna transmissions.

-In the client-server model, TrainMon5 works by contacting an active ATCS data feed server, receiving data from it and then transforming that data it into a object oriented data structure which then can be transmitted over a secure connection using SSL (Secure Sockets Layer) encryption.
+- In the client-server model, TrainMon5 works by contacting an active ATCS data feed server, receiving data from it and then transforming that data it into a object oriented data structure which then can be transmitted over the web to connected users.
 Once the data is received by the client the data is mapped to a graphical layout either built by the end user themselves or by using a pre-built layout provided by a TrainMon5 layout author.

-TrainMon5 reads the ATCS data feeds and transforms the data into a format that can then transmitted over a secure connection (HTTPS) to the client.
-The end client then takes the received data and then logically maps it to a graphical layout that represents track elements and signals similar to what a dispatcher would see.
+- TrainMon5 reads the ATCS data feeds and transforms the data into a format that can then transmitted over the web to a connected client.
+The end client then takes the received data and then logically maps it to a graphical layout that represents track elements and signals that closely but not always exactly to what a real dispatcher would see.
 TrainMon5 is only as accurate as the data feeds it receives data from and depending on signal reception for an area, the display may show incorrect indications.